 This is an SMA America Sunny Boy SB-5.0-US-41 transformerless inverter.
 The maximum output power is 5000 watts.
 It has 2 maximum power point tracking channels to help with complex roof geometries, odd string counts, and shading.

-Beneath each solar module there is a Tigo TS4-A-F MLE used to shutdown the module voltage during an emergency.
+Beneath each solar module there is a Tigo Energy TS4-A-F used to shut down the module voltage during an emergency.
 This is a mandatory requirement in the United States and is referred to as Rapid Shutdown (RSD).
-I decided to use Tigo since the SMA inverter has a built in transmitter used to keep the Tigo MLE "on".
+I decided to use Tigo since the SMA inverter has a built-in transmitter used to keep the Tigo TS4 "on".
 When a first responder shuts off AC power to the inverter, the internal transmitter also shuts off.
-Without the signal from the transmitter, the MLE will then shut down, isolating all voltage at the module level.
+Without the signal from the transmitter, the TS4 will then shut down, isolating all voltage at the module level.

 balance of system